sch3fr/SmolBoatRemiXD/README.md

 ### Wiring diagram
 ![Wiring diagram](img/diagram.png)
 ## Firmware
-The firmware is your standard QMK firmware.
-I'll share the .hex file once I'm satisfied with it.
+The firmware is your standard .HEX file compiled in QMK.
+You can find my .HEX as well as the full source files on my Github page.
+I'd recommend you to write your own keymap, as I used mapping for Czech layout and forgot to add parentheses, whoops, next version is coming soon™.
 ## Notes
 I ended up not using the brace, since my awful wiring pushes the Pro Micro to its place.<br>
 You might have to file the cherry stabs hole a bit for it to fit.<br>